Protests against imprisonment of Mir Shakil-ur-Rahman: Journalists pledge to resist moves against Jang-Geo Group

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-KARACHI/RAWALPINDI/PESHAWAR: The journalists and workers of the Geo-Jang Group, while protesting against the illegal and unjustified arrest of Editor-in-Chief of the Group Mir Shakil-ur-Rehman, vowed to resist all the moves against the group and to stand with their Editor-in-Chief.
+KARACHI/RAWALPINDI/PESHAWAR: The journalists and workers of the Geo-Jang Group, while protesting against the illegal and unjustified arrest of Editor-in-Chief of the Group Mir Shakil-ur-Rahman, have vowed to resist all the moves against the group and to stand with their Editor-in-Chief.

 Meanwhile, in Karachi the protesters were joined in solidarity by senior journalist and columnist Suhail Hashmi, who remarked that the government wanted to suppress the independent media due to which it was coming after the media owners who did not toe its line.